josefmaierfl/GTM/README.md

 ### GTM Download
 http://www.vitro-testing.com/test-data/gtm

+## Platform
+This cmake project was tested under Linux (Ubuntu 14.04) and Windows 7 (Visual Studio 2015).

+## Dependencies
+OpenCV 3.2

 ## Using the Code
 The project provides functionalities to read and display the GTM of multiple corresponding images and GTM-files.
 By providing the path to the images and GTM files in addition to the prefix and/or postfix of the image names and GTM file names, the GTM of all image pairs within the specified folders are displayed.

+**If only the core functionality of reading GTM files is desired, the header file [include/readGTM.h](include/readGTM.h) can be included in your own code.**

 To show the different options for reading and displaying GTM, use the option `-h` in cunjuction with the compiled executable.